 - error value response?

 The answer should be self-evident as we said that this composite identifier references 3 people, the result was a group value response.
 However, the expected result was that the identifier returns the reference to exactly one (1) specific individual, or yields a unique value response.

 In the process of identifying one specific person, this matter can be approached from the following angles:

-- change composite identifier that it return unique value response by adding or substituting more relevant data types and changing the number of elements that composite identifier was initially made of or
+- change composite identifier that returns unique value response by adding or substituting more relevant data types and changing the number of elements that composite identifier was initially made of or

 - discard the composite identifier and change the underlying data, acquire new data, transform existing data and use such data type as a simple or composite identifier that would yield unique value response and reference exactly one person with extremely high probability (e.g. social security number)

 Can we identify one specific person and yield a unique value response, using above mentioned personal information(information that combined constitutes the composite identifier) with certainty?
 It becomes self-evident that we cannot claim that with certainty, so the answer lies in the optimization of either identifier or data.

 It becomes self-evident that the first approach to this situation would be to modify a composite identifier by:

 - adding, subtracting, or changing data types in composite identifier consist of (e.g. it would be possible to add that person fluently speaks more than four languages as a TRUE or FALSE result) and/or